 Healthcare providers nationwide have been pushed to pursue telehealth platforms during 2020.
-With COVID-19 cases rising, and with the spread being possible even if a person is asymptomatic, providers questioned if physical contact even when providing healthcare services was safe.
+(1) With COVID-19 cases rising, and with the spread being possible even if a person is asymptomatic, providers questioned if physical contact even when providing healthcare services was safe.
 Clearly, doctors’ office visits couldn’t be cut out all together, so what could they do?
 Many turned to telehealth.
-But the question is, once a vaccine is discovered and COVID-19 cases decline for good, is telehealth something that will stick around?
+But the question is, once a vaccine is discovered and COVID-19 cases decline for good, is telehealth here to stay?
+(2)

 The great news is that telehealth can be used across a variety of healthcare specialties.
 From basic wellness check-ups, to physical therapy, to psychiatrics, to dermatology, and more.
 Telehealth not only involves talking to patients over the phone—today, it also offers even more advanced options for people who have chronic illnesses or require home care and continuous vitals monitoring.

-Over the past few months, there have been 31 major federal policy changes and relaxations due to the pandemic (7).
-It’s too early to be completely certain if any of them will stick around post-covid, but several senators are making serious considerations.
+Over the past few months, there have been 31 major federal policy changes and relaxations due to the pandemic.
+(6) It’s too early to be completely certain if any of them will stick around post-covid, but several senators are making serious considerations.
 At this point, Medicare has made allowances for telehealth calls and appointments within a patient’s home, provided financial reimbursement for visit changes, and allowed for relaxation of rules surrounding HIPAA compliance.
-Senate Committee on Health, Education, Labor and Pensions Chairman Sen. Lamar Alexander says he would like to see a continued allowance of Medicare coverage for telehealth visits within the patient’s home which would allow for more specialty care across the board (7).
-Though, there seems to be collective agreement that loosening of HIPAA restrictions shouldn’t and will not last beyond this challenging time.
+(7) Senate Committee on Health, Education, Labor and Pensions Chairman Sen. Lamar Alexander says he would like to see a continued allowance of Medicare coverage for telehealth visits within the patient’s home which would allow for more specialty care across the board.
+(6) Though, there seems to be collective agreement that loosening of HIPAA restrictions shouldn’t and will not last beyond this challenging time.

 At VirtuSense, we are especially excited about the future of telehealth.
 Over the course of the pandemic, we have developed an all encompassing telehealth platform that will drastically change the patient experience as well as the number of physicians necessary for a set number of patients.
 With our platform, VSTOne, less staff is needed for more patients.
 With two-way video communication, continuous vitals monitoring, and bed and chair exit alerts, telehealth will expand far beyond what it is today, and healthcare will continue to progress with positive leaps and bounds.